 Your analytics, therefore, are essential.
 They tell you how your customers are interacting with your store and show you where you can improve.
 As such, if you’re looking to redesign your site to increase sales and grow your business, understanding your analytics is key.

 Data analysis is a deep and complex topic, but we’re going to keep things relatively simple in this piece.
-Let’s go through the metrics you should focus on during your site redesign to ensure you make the right decisions and take your business to the next level.
+Let’s go through the metrics you should focus on during your eCommerce site redesign to ensure you make the right decisions and take your business to the next level.

 Quick Intro to Google Analytics Enhanced Ecommerce

 Before we jump in, this guide assumes you are using Google Analytics Enhanced Ecommerce.
 This analytics platform collects a huge amount of data regarding store visitors that you can use to inform your redesign.

 While setting up Enhanced Ecommerce for Google Analytics isn’t all that complex a task, it can be a little tricky if you’re not very familiar with technical matters, so talk to a web developer if you need some assistance.

 The first thing you should find out is which devices your visitors are using to browse your website.
 It goes without saying that your site should be mobile-optimized, but which screen sizes are the most commonly used?
 You need to get that information because it can help you to prioritize your optimization efforts with the redesign.